Auto Insurance

 • G licence

-• Has been with current insurance company for three years
+• Has been with current insurance company for two years

 • Listed on an insurance policy since 2006